Background to the Pupil Premium

 We recognise that pupils qualifying for the Pupil Premium are statistically at greater risk of underachievement, but also recognise that they are a mixture of higher and lower attaining learners.
 As a team of staff, we endeavour to support each child, personalising our approach to ensure: barriers are removed; aspirations set high; and therefore the best progress maintained as they move through the school.

-We measure the progress of all pupils three times a year (Dec, March and June) and consider each child’s performance during Pupil Progress Meetings.
+We measure the progress of all pupils at the end of each term and consider each child’s performance during Pupil Progress Meetings.
 We will either adjust our teaching approach or put into place appropriate interventions for any pupils whose progress is a concern.

 On top of all of this, we are committed to supporting our families.
 We are aware of the support needed and have therefore set up provisions for a Family Support Worker, good-value Wrap Around Care and the services of an experienced Welfare Officer to improve attendance.